Andrea Dunbar: Career

-Dunbar began her first play, The Arbor, in 1977 at the age of 15, writing it as a classroom assignment for CSE English.
+Dunbar began her first play, The Arbor, in 1977 at the age of 15, writing it as a classroom assignment for CSE English, "in green biro on pages torn from a school exercise book".
 It is the story of "a Bradford schoolgirl who falls pregnant to her Pakistani boyfriend on a racist estate," and has an abusive drunken father.
 Encouraged by her teacher, she was helped to develop the play to performance standard.
 It received its première in 1980 at London's Royal Court Theatre, directed by Max Stafford-Clark.
 At the age of 18, Dunbar was the youngest playwright to have her work performed there.
 Alongside a play entered by Lucy Anderson Jones, The Arbor jointly won at the Young Writers' Festival, and was later augmented and performed in New York City.
 On 26 March 1980, she was featured in the BBC's Arena arts documentary series.

-Dunbar was quickly commissioned to write a follow-up play, Rita, Sue and Bob Too, first performed in 1982.
+Dunbar was quickly commissioned to write a follow-up play, Rita, Sue and Bob Too, first performed in 1982, with Tracey Ullman.
 This explores similar themes to The Arbor through the lives of two teenage girls who are having affairs with the same married man.
 Dunbar's third and final play, Shirley (1986), places greater emphasis on a central character.
 It depicts a girl's "tumultuous relationship" with her mother.
 As she explained, she meant to write "about Shirley and John but, you know, I wrote the mother in and she bloody took over the whole play."

 The film version of Rita, Sue and Bob Too (1987) was adapted for the cinema by Dunbar, directed by Alan Clarke and filmed on the Buttershaw estate.
 Dunbar disowned the film when more writers were brought in to give it a happier ending.
 However, it created considerable controversy on the estate because of its negative portrayal of the area.
 Dunbar was threatened by several residents, but nevertheless continued to live there.

 In 2010 a commemorative blue plaque on Dunbar's former home on Brafferton Arbor was unveiled in the presence of her relatives.